Witiko/doctoral-thesis/defense.md

 whether and how do these differences benefit Sentence-BERT.

-In their work, @reimers2019sentencebert [Section 1] have experimented with Sentence BERT, using both pooling and CLS tokens on semantic text classification tasks.
+In their work, @reimers2019sentencebert [Section 1] have experimented with Sentence-BERT, using both pooling and CLS tokens on semantic text classification tasks.
 They concluded that both achieved comparable performance.

 The Siamese architecture of Sentence-BERT does not distinguish between